crocs-muni/open-source-development-course/README.md

 These will cover git, CI/CD systems, pull requests, basic developer best practices and open-source licenses.
 An approximate description of tasks can be found in the file [assignments.md](assignments.md).
 * **Deliver three short presentation (10 minutes talks) about your work.**
 This will be the initial work planning, mid-term progress update and final presentation at the end.
-* **(optionally) Attend lectures on open source development** The lectures provided are not compulsory but are highly recommended.
+* **Attend lectures on open source development**
+The lectures provided by the industrial experts are strongly recommended.

 ## Technicalities